project-ida/two-state-quantum-systems/src/04-TBD.md

 If we imagine starting a simulation with 0 bosons and the two state system in its + state, i.e. |0,+>, then Fig 3 suggests that:
 1. there are connections (albeit indirect) from |0,+> to many different states with many more bosons, e.g. $|0,+> \rightarrow |1,-> \rightarrow |2,+> \rightarrow |3,-> \rightarrow |4,+> ...$.
 This implies that spontaneous emission of a single boson (as we saw in the last tutorial) isn't the only possibility
-2. there are some states that are not accessible at all to the |0,+>
+2. there are some states that are not accessible at all if we start in the |0,+> state

 Let's see if these features arise in the simulation and if so what do they mean?